- Wednesday, May 20, 2015 - 6:30pmDinner with Christopher Mooregrano

-Meet and dine with Andrew Cohen, author of Two Days in June: John F. Kennedy and the 48 Hours That Made History at grano on Friday, November 28, 2014.
+Meet and dine with Christopher Moore, author of Three Weeks in Quebec City at grano on Wednesday, May 20th, 2015.
 Cocktails at 6:30 pm, dinner at 7:00 pm.

 Tickets are $100 per person (includes full meal with wine, a copy of the book, and all taxes).
 Please call us at (416) 361-0032 to purchase tickets, or send an e-mail to firstname.lastname@example.org.